urospodkriznik/openclaw/README.md

 **Cloneable portfolio project:** run the [OpenClaw](https://docs.openclaw.ai/) gateway with **Docker Compose**, **Gemini (Google AI API key)**, and **Telegram**—on **your Mac or Linux workstation** (secrets in `.env`, optional **gog** for Google Workspace) or on **Google Cloud** with **GitHub Actions** deploy over SSH and optional **Secret Manager**—without committing secrets.

+## What this is

+A personal deployment setup I built to learn AI agent infrastructure on GCP.
+Starting from the OpenClaw gateway, I built the full deployment layer around it:
+Dockerised stack, GitHub Actions CI/CD over SSH, GCP Secret Manager integration, autonomy mode configuration, and scripts to make the whole thing reproducible on both local Docker and a GCP VM without committing secrets.

+The goal was to understand how to deploy and operate an AI agent in a real cloud environment — not just run it locally.

+**What I added on top of the base OpenClaw image:**
+- Full GCP VM deployment with SSH-based GitHub Actions CD pipeline
+- Secret Manager integration (`USE_GSM_SECRETS`) as alternative to `.env`
+- Bootstrap and validation scripts for non-interactive setup
+- Makefile targets for local and production lifecycle management
+- Documented autonomy modes mapped to exec approval policies
+- Cost estimates and troubleshooting docs for GCP deployment

 ## 1. Project overview

 This repository is a **deployment template**, not the upstream OpenClaw monorepo.
 It pins the official container image [`ghcr.io/openclaw/openclaw`](https://github.com/openclaw/openclaw/pkgs/container/openclaw), adds production-oriented scripts, CI/CD, and documentation so others can reproduce your stack quickly.